-Significant ownership of GoI and support extended by Government- NHPC, with a GoI ownership of 70.95%, is the largest hydropower company in the country and a Mini Ratna Category I public sector undertaking (PSU).
-The company has an installed capacity of 5,551 MW on a standalone basis (including 50-MW solar and 50-MW wind power capacity) and 7,071 MW (including 1,520 MW of its 51.08% owned subsidiary, NHDC) on a consolidated basis.
+Significant ownership of GoI and support extended by Government- NHPC, with a GoI ownership of 67.40%, is the largest hydropower company in the country and a Mini Ratna Category I public sector undertaking (PSU).
+The company has an installed capacity of 5,551 MW on a standalone basis (including 50-MW solar and 50-MW wind power capacity) and 7,144 MW (including 1,593 MW from its subsidiaries) on a consolidated basis.
 It plays an important role in implementing the GoI's planned capacity addition in the hydel power sector.
 The strategic importance of NHPC is also evident from the long-term loans extended by the GoI at concessional rates for some of its hydropower projects in Jammu and Kashmir (J&K).

-Regulated tariff ensures stable returns - The tariffs for NHPC's hydropower projects are determined as per the CERC regulations on a cost-plus basis, which ensures recovery of depreciation, interest on long-term loan and working capital loan, return on equity and operation and maintenance (O&M) expenses.
+Regulated tariff ensures stable returns - The tariffs for NHPC's hydropower projects are determined as per the CERC regulations on a cost-plus basis, which ensures the recovery of depreciation, interest on long-term loan and working capital loan, return on equity and operation and maintenance (O&M) expenses.
 The tariff norms are notified for a block of five years.
 The recovery of fixed cost is subject to normative plant availability for each plant, as notified by the CERC.
 NHPC has demonstrated a satisfactory operational performance in the past.

 Stable operational efficiency - NHPC has showcased superior operating performance across its portfolio of projects, enabling it to not only earn a regulated return on equity, but also incentives for superior plant availability as well as higher-than-design energy (secondary energy) generation.
+The company witnessed dip in generation in FY2024 due to overall lower water availability and adverse impact of floods on certain projects.
+Nonetheless, the profitability and debt coverage metrics remain healthy.
 NHPC reported incentives of Rs.
-1,126 crore in FY2023 and Rs.
-836.0 crore in FY2022 on a consolidated basis.
+459 crore in FY2024 and Rs.
+675 crore in FY2023 on a consolidated basis.

-Comfortable financial risk profile - The comfortable financial risk profile of NHPC is evident from a gearing of 0.8 times, interest coverage ratio of 13.4 times and total debt (TD)/ OPBDITA of 4.96 times on a consolidated basis as on March 31, 2023.
-Given that NHPC is expected to incur a capex of Rs.
-9,000-1,000 crore on an annual basis, the TD/OPBITDA is expected to remain elevated.
-Nevertheless, ICRA notes that given the vintage of the operating plants, the associated project debt is relatively low and hence the operational project debt/OPBITDA is 1.4 times as on March 31, 2023 Additionally, the debt servicing of the under-construction projects will remain supported by the cost-plus regulated tariff regime.
+Comfortable financial risk profile - The comfortable financial risk profile of NHPC is evident from a gearing of 0.8 times and interest coverage ratio of 13.9 times on a consolidated basis as on March 31, 2024.
+However, the total debt (TD)/OPBITDA is high at 6.2 times and is expected to remain elevated, given that NHPC is expected to incur a capex of ~Rs.
+10,000 crore on an annual basis.
+Nevertheless, ICRA notes that given the vintage of the operating plants, the associated project debt is relatively low and hence the operational project debt/OPBITDA is 1.8 times as on March 31, 2024.
+Additionally, the debt servicing of the under-construction projects will remain supported by the cost-plus regulated tariff regime.
+ICRA estimates the company's DSCR to remain above 1.5 times over the next three years, backed by the cost-plus tariff and the stable operating performance of its plants.